Rocket Companies Seeks U.S. IPO As Loan Growth Continues (Pending:RKT)

 Detroit, Michigan-based Rocket was founded as Quicken Loans and has rebranded to Rocket Loans (and various permutations for other service offerings).

-Management is headed by founder and Chairman Dan Gilbert and CEO Jay Farner and was previously who has been with the firm since 1996.
+Management is headed by founder and Chairman Dan Gilbert and CEO Jay Farner who has been with the firm since 1996.

 Below is a brief overview video of a Rocket Mortgage commercial: